- Transportation (MCDOT)

 Any improvements or new builds would have to go through proper channels at Maricopa County Planning & Development (maricopa.gov/797/Planning-Development).
 If you plan to sell your home, please speak with your real estate professional about providing the new owner proper disclosure about the upcoming project. (#TT0609 Tonto Hills Paving maricopa.gov/191/Projects)

-I received a letter from Acquisition Sciences, are they an official subcontractor for MCDOT?
+I received a letter from Acquisition Sciences or First Appraisal Services.
+Are they an official subcontractor for MCDOT?

-Acquisition Sciences LTD. is a subcontractor for the Maricopa County Real Estate Department (MCRED).
-The Tonto Hills area is a complex project and the project team wants to make sure we are able to contact property owners in key areas of the project.
-Acquisition Sciences LTD. was hired by MCRED as a subcontractor to support the project team’s work.
-If you have received correspondence from a representative, please reach out to them directly.
+Acquisition Sciences LTD and First Appraisal Services are subcontractors for the Maricopa County Real Estate Department (MCRED).
+Acquisition Sciences LTD and First Appraisal Services were hired by MCRED as subcontractors to support the project team’s work.
+If you have received correspondence from a representative, please reach out to them directly to discuss property impacts.

 Will the Tonto Hills Domestic Water Improvement District be impacted by the project?

 Part of the design process for this project is to identify underground utilities and determine the need for potential relocation or mitigation.
 Our project team is working directly with the Tonto Hills Domestic Water Improvement District representatives and other utility representatives.
-It is possible residents may see these utilities relocated before the project construction begins.
+It is anticipated that relocation by APS, Lumen and Crown Castle will be done in advance of the advertisement of this project for construction.
+Relocations of the Tonto Hills Domestic Water Improvements will be done by the MCDOT contractor.

-For information about Title VI please click here Version OptionsDepartment of TransportationHeadline Title VI Title VI.
+For information about Title VI please click here Title VI Title V.I Title VI Title VI Title VI Title VI Title VI Title VI Title VI Title VI.